 Durand teamed with a horse name Pitou.
-Years earlier in 1968, Pitou was the winner of Three-day Eventing individual Olympic gold in Canada with Jean-Jacques Guyon.
+Years earlier in 1968, Pitou was the winner of Three-day Eventing individual Olympic gold in Mexico with Jean-Jacques Guyon.
 Pitou started a second career in show jumping with his new partner, Commandant Durand.
 Durand was very well known for the beauty of his stadium jumping courses and he was a delight to watch; the discretion of his rebalancing, the subtle adjustment of the take off stride, the fluidity of the course.
 Each jump was a demonstration.
 It was like a dressage freestyle over the jumps.

 As competitors, we are slaves to success.

 It was the jump-off and Durand approached the last jump.
 The distance was a little long and Durand rebalanced the horse, finding the perfect take off place.
 He cleared the jump and passed the finish line half a second slower than his opponent.
 I was watching next to the coach of the French jumping team and the coach commented, “Damned poet; he could have taken the long stride.
 The horse is powerful enough to make it and he would have won.”